MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

     }
     ```

-4. Find the file you want to modify.
-You can click "Go to file" to search for it globally, or you can navigate through the folders below (if you know where the file is located).
+4. Find the file you want to edit.
+You can click 'Go to file' to search globally, or you can browse through the folders below if you know where the file is located.

     ```component Image1
     {